publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch32/m__us_usc_t16_s1445b.md

         (2) to represent himself or herself to be an official sponsor absent a designation by the Secretary;

-        (3) to manufacture, reproduce, or otherwise use any symbol adopted by the Secretary under subsection (a)(1) of this section, including to sell any item bearing such a symbol, unless authorized by the Secretary under subsection (a)(4) of this section or subsection (f) of this section; or
+        (3) to manufacture, reproduce, or otherwise use any symbol adopted by the Secretary under subsection (a)(1), including to sell any item bearing such a symbol, unless authorized by the Secretary under subsection (a)(4) or subsection (f); or

         (4) to violate any regulation promulgated by the Secretary under this section.